Kharkiv: Pro-Russian unrest and violence

 Relatively peaceful demonstrations continued to be held, with "pro-Russian" rallies gradually diminishing and "pro-Ukrainian unity" demonstrations growing in numbers.
-On 28 September, activists dismantled Ukraine's largest monument to Lenin at a pro-Ukrainian rally in the central square.
+On 28 September 2014, activists dismantled Ukraine's largest monument to Lenin at a pro-Ukrainian rally in the central square.
 Polls conducted from September to December 2014 found little support in Kharkiv for joining Russia.

 From early November until mid-December, Kharkiv was struck by seven non-lethal bomb blasts.
-Targets of these attacks included a rock pub known for raising money for Ukrainian forces, a hospital for Ukrainian forces, a military recruiting centre, and a National Guard base.
-According to SBU investigator Vasyliy Vovk, Russian covert forces were behind the attacks, and had intended to destabilise the otherwise calm city of Kharkiv.
-On 8 January 2015 five men wearing balaclavas broke into an office of Station Kharkiv, a volunteer group aiding refugees from Donbas.
-On 22 February an improvised explosive device killed four people and wounded nine during a march commemorating the Euromaidan victims.
-The authorities launched an 'anti-terrorist operation'.
-Further bombings targeted army fuel tanks, an unoccupied passenger train and a Ukrainian flag in the city centre.
+Targets of these attacks included a rock pub known for raising money for Ukrainian forces, a hospital for Ukrainian forces, a military recruiting center, and a National Guard base.
+According to SBU investigator Vasyliy Vovk, Russian covert forces were behind the attacks, and had intended to destabilize the otherwise calm city of Kharkiv.
+Attacks continued into 2015, including a bombing that killed four people during a march commemorating the Euromaidan victims.

-On 23 September 2015, 200 people in balaclavas and camouflage picketed the house of former governor Mykhailo Dobkin, and then went to Kharkiv town hall, where they tried to force their way through the police cordon.
-At least one tear gas grenade was used.
-The rioters asked the mayor, Hennadiy Kernes, a supporter of the president, to come out.
-Following recovery from his wounds, Kernes had been re-elected mayor, and was so again in 2020.
-He died of COVID-19 related complication in December 2020.
-He was succeeded by Ihor Terekhov of the "Kernes Bloc — Successful Kharkiv".

 After the Euromaidan events and Russian actions in the Crimea and Donbas ruptured relations with Moscow, the Kharkiv region experienced a sharp fall in output and employment.
 Once a hub of cross border trade, Kharkiv was turned into a border fortress.
-A reorientation to new international markets, increased defense contracts (after Kyiv, the region contains the second-largest umber of military-related enterprises) and export growth in the economy's services sector helped fuel a recovery, but people's incomes did not return to pre-2014 levels.
+A reorientation to new international markets, increased defense contracts (after Kyiv, the region contains the second-largest number of military-related enterprises) and export growth in the economy's services sector helped fuel a recovery, but people's incomes did not return to pre-2014 levels.

 By 2018 Kharkiv officially has the lowest unemployment rate in Ukraine, 6 percent.
 But in part this reflected labor shortages caused by the steady outflow of young and skilled workers to Poland and other European countries.

+Until 18 July 2020, Kharkiv was incorporated as a city of oblast significance and served as the administrative center of Kharkiv Raion though it did not belong to the raion.
+In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven, the city of Kharkiv was merged into Kharkiv Raion.